JustSift/ReSift/docs/tutorial/resift-rentals.md

 ### 1. Define the Fetch Factory

-For this fetch, we'll use the `/movies/:id` endpoint from our [mockApi](#mockapi).
+For this fetch, we'll use the `/movies/:id` endpoint from our [mock API](#mock-api).
 Since the movie fetch will be different based on `:id` as opposed to a [singleton fetch](#step-2-create-the-fetch-instance), we'll first create a `makeGetMovie` fetch factory, then create fetch instance in the `MovieThumbnail` component.

 Let's go ahead and create the `makeGetMovie.js` file in the `fetches` folder: